dagvie/SEIS-631-Final-project-/README.md

 ## 6. Uncertainty Estimation
 - Number of resamples used: **5,000 permutation shuffles** and (recommended) **10,000 bootstrap samples**
 - Interpreting the distributions:
-  - The permutation distribution represents what differences would look like if income had *no* effect on housing prices.
+  - The permutation distribution represents what differences would look like if  Colorado and Minnesota have the same distribution of price-per-bedroom.
   - The bootstrap distribution shows the sampling variability of the observed difference.
 - Interpretation will depend on whether the CI includes zero and how extreme the observed statistic is compared to the null distribution.